bartbutenaers/node-red-contrib-blockly/README.md

 ![Config screen](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-blockly/master/images/blockly_hello_world.gif)

-More advanced examples can be found at the bottom of this page...
+Lots of other examples can be found in the [wiki](https://github.com/bartbutenaers/node-red-contrib-blockly/wiki) pages ...

 ## Blockly basics
 [Blockly](https://developers.google.com/blockly/) is a visual block programming language (and editor), maintained by Google.
 A lot of documentation (tutorials, videos, ...) can be found on the internet, but here are some bascis to get you started:
-+ A block can have a *value input* at the right side or a *value output* at the left side or both:
++ A block can have a *value input* at the right side.
+Or a *value output* at the left side.
+Or both:

     ![Value input output](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-blockly/master/images/blockly_values.png)